itlab-vision/dl-benchmark/README.md

 ## Introduction

-This is a repo of deep learning inference benchmark, called DLI.
+This is a repo of the deep learning inference benchmark, called DLI.
 DLI is a benchmark for deep learning inference on various hardware.
 The goal of the project is to develop a software for measuring the performance of a wide range of deep learning models